eficode-academy/github-actions-katas/labs/setup.md

           echo test, and deploy your project.
 ```

-- click `Commit changes` and commit to the main branch
+- Click _Commit changes_ - found in the _upper right corner_ of the screen - and commit to the
+  `main` branch
-- Go to the `Actions` tab and see the workflow running
+- Go to the _Actions_ tab and see the workflow running
 - Click on the workflow and see the output of the workflow

 ## Summary